Philosophie-Lehre-Moritz-Riemann/acute_thinking/Libertarians.md

 >"Libertarians can and must talk again with the resurgent paleoconservatives, now in the process of breaking away from the neocons. [...]
 Together, paleolibertarians and paleoconservatives can rebuild the great antiwelfare state, anti-interventionist coalition that thrived before World War II and survived through the Korean War. [...]
 Some will find this painful; I'm looking forward to it.
 Let the cleansing process begin – it is long past due."

+### Peter Thiel

+>"I remain committed to the faith of my teenage years: to authentic human freedom as a precondition for the highest good.
+I stand against confiscatory taxes, totalitarian collectives, and the ideology of the inevitability of the death of every individual.
+For all these reasons, I still call myself “libertarian.”
+But I must confess that over the last two decades, I have changed radically on the question of how to achieve these goals.
+Most importantly, I no longer believe that freedom and democracy are compatible.
+By tracing out the development of my thinking, I hope to frame some of the challenges faced by all classical liberals today."